cloudfoundry/docs-bosh/content/cli-v2.md

     Recreates VMs for specified instances.
 Follows typical instance lifecycle.

-    - `--skip-drain` flag skips running drain scripts; Also skips pre-stop scripts as of director version TDB
+    - `--skip-drain` flag skips running drain scripts; Also skips pre-stop scripts as of director version v270.0.0
     - `--fix` flag specifies to recover an instance with an unresponsive agent instead of erroring
     - `--canaries=` flag overrides manifest values for `canaries`
     - `--max-in-flight=` flag overrides manifest values for `max_in_flight`